-In addition consider this: When your dog feels discomfort or pain at a paw, the dog will lick or even bite the paw.
+In addition consider this: When your dog feels discomfort or pain at a paw, the dog will lick or even bite the paw - unless you cover it withPawz disposable and reusable dog boots or with these High Performance Boots.
 Whatever was on the paw (pathogens, salt, chemicals) will be ingested and can lead to additional ailments like Digestive Disorder, Dental Disease or Gum Inflammation, Diarrhea, Vomiting, or Dehydration, and in extreme circumstances may even set the course for a Tumor.

 This is why the seemingly harmless Paw Thickening so often leads to seemingly unrelated further ailments soon thereafter.
 A quality holistic veterinarian will associate one and the other and address the cause.
 The average allopathic veterinarian will not, yet happily treat each new symptom on its own.
 As a welcome "side effect" this gives more cash too.